KatherineMichel/portfolio/doc/2024-recap.md

 Thank you to Bernat Gabor for encouraging me to go!
 It was extremely worth it.

 After the conference, I did some "heavy lifting" from conference connections made.
 A few examples:
-* Based on a conversation with Black Python Devs Founder K. Jay Miller, liased with DEFNA to further the interests of Black Python Devs at DjangoCon US
+* Based on a conversation with Black Python Devs Founder K. Jay Miller, I liased with DEFNA to further the interests of Black Python Devs at DjangoCon US
-* Based on a conversation with PyTexas Chair Mason Egger, made PyTexas sponsorship pitches to interested parties
+* Based on a conversation with PyTexas Chair Mason Egger, I made PyTexas sponsorship pitches to interested parties
-* Bason a conversation with Quansight Labs Co-director Tania Allard, attempted to rekindle a prospective open source process
+* Bason a conversation with Quansight Labs Co-director Tania Allard, I attempted to rekindle a prospective open source process

 ## June